 3. Differences in Standard Card Member Benefits

-Capital One® Quicksilver customers will receive the traditional protections that VISA account holders currently enjoy, as well as additional VISA Signature perks.
+Capital One® Quicksilver® Card customers will receive the traditional protections that all Capital One credit cardholders currently enjoy, as well as additional Visa Signature® perks.
 These currently include fraud protection on 100% of unauthorized purchases and extended manufacturer’s warranty protection.
-Certain travel upgrades may be free for members, as well.

-Discover has its own benefits, such as Price Protection, which refunds up to $500 per item (up to $2,500 per year) if you find a lower advertised sale price on an eligible identical item within 90 days of your purchase.
+Discover has its own benefits, including the comprehensive FICO Score tracking and Social Security number alerts.
 Discover will also overnight a replacement card at no cost to you, if your card should become lost or stolen, and provides $0 Fraud Liability on unauthorized purchases.

 4. Differences in Mobile App Offerings